 Knowledge Risks: When investors unfamiliar with a new asset class do not have enough information to make informed investing decisions.
 This risk can be mitigated by applying a rigorous valuation framework to guide investment decisions such as the one you are reading now.

-Thus our fund is primarily focused on generalized “platform” projects as we feel these base level protocol layers will eventually form the monetized backbone of a new "tokenized" internet of value.
+Our fund is primarily focused on generalized “platform” projects as we feel these base lower-level protocol layers will eventually form the monetized backbone of a new "tokenized" internet of value.

 In effect, our fund wants to have small percent ownership in many platform level projects that the next Facebook, Uber, or NASDAQ will be built on top of, rather than investing in individual companies.

 This is a tricky continuum to operate on as pointed out in this Jake Bruhkman piece which makes the simplistic notion of one “fat protocol” capturing all of the value much more nuanced.

 An analogy can be made to owning a small percentage of the TCP/IP network routing protocol a company like Facebook resides on.
 Except in the distributed ledger world, every interaction has a micro cost associated which each "post" "like" or "comment" that can be shared between peers rather than absorbed by a centralized intermediary.

 As the values of base protocols increase, the incentive to move as much transaction volume off the main chain as possible also increases to avoid high network fees.
 In the book, we follow this logic to its inevitable conclusion where a “fingerprint internet” is created that only stores small fingerprints guaranteeing the honesty of data, rather than replicating full copies of the data many times.
 We also discuss how this might happen through technologies such as sidechains, hashgraphs, and other esoteric terms which we try our best to explain in plain English.

 Our framework has four main pillars we use to evaluate platform level projects.
 These pillars are meant as guideposts for evaluating the high level strategic vision each individual platform has for future development.